Vikings are one of the most instantly recognizable ancient civilizations.

 Odin would often disguise himself as a bear when mingling with mortals, so a Viking bear tattoo represents his traits of wisdom, strength, and mysticism.

-Fenrir is a great wolf who will one day kill Odin, and his children will devour the sun.
+Fenrir is a great wolf who will one day finish Odin, and his sons will devour the sun.

-It’s not hard to see why the dwarves built a magical chain to restrain him.
+It’s not hard to see why the dwarves built a magical rope to restrain him.

-If you’ve struggled with anger or addiction, you may connect with the symbolism of the chained wolf.
+If you’ve been through difficulties, you may connect with the symbolism of the Norse wolf.

 A Viking wolf tattoo could be a symbol of angst, rallying against the powers that be.